-Unless agreed otherwise in any contract between Queen Mary and a third party, Associates are required to transfer to Queen Mary any IP they create using Queen Mary Resources, or that are improvements on Queen Mary IP, in the course of their affiliation and/or association with Queen Mary.
-Associates will be subject to this policy for the purposes of sharing revenue.
+Academics or researchers who are affiliated with but not employed by Queen Mary ("Associates") are generally required to transfer to Queen Mary any IP they create using Queen Mary resources in the course of their affiliation.
+Such Associates will be treated as if they were Queen Mary employees for the purposes of sharing revenue.

-17.3.9 Disclosure and Confidentiality
+17.3.9 Disclosure